 Before the following steps occur, the staff member will address the inappropriate behavior with the student and contact the parent/guardian via telephone, email, or note as to how he/she is going to proceed.
-Typical low level incidents include but are not limited to: tardy to class or school, unsigned paperwork, inappropriate dress, inappropriate personal belongings, inappropriate displays of affection, behavior interfering with instruction, undirected profanity, and inappropriate cellular telephone or hand held/wearable electronic device usage.

 The individual staff member will then meet with the student to identify the inappropriate behavior, discuss the inappropriate behavior and help the student problem-solve, and involve the student in writing an action plan for a change in behavior that the student and staff member agree upon.
 Restorative actions will be included in each action plan.